Huckleberrry/contact-keeper/README.md

-Project are for portfolio purposes.
+Project for portfolio purposes.
 To showcase What I've learned.